netnutmike/screeps/README.md

 The ultimate goal is to be able to create a room, drop this code and let the room grow on it's with you only needed to put construction items when and where needed.

+# TODO List
+For the latest to list look at the top of the main.js file.
+That is where I am adding things as I think about them.
+You will also find TODO: in the code.

 # Changelog
 I am going to start putting details about my changes I upload here instead of in the commit messages.
 This will also be like a diary as to what I was thinking so in the future I can look and see why did some of the stupid things I did.